hablapps/pairstrading/PostPairsTrading.md

 〽 **These spread values don't offer much insight** into the relationship between the two assets.
 Are both assets increasing?
 Are they moving in opposite directions?
 It's unclear from these numbers alone.

-Let's consider **using logarithms**, as they possess favorable properties for our pricing model.
+Let's consider **using logarithms**, as they possess favourable properties for our pricing model.
 They inherently prevent negative values and tend to approach zero:

 ---